amulchapla/azure-speech-streaming-reactjs/README.md

 ## How to run the app

 1. Clone this repo.
 This repo has two apps as shown in the architecture diagram above:
     * speechreactfrontend folder is for the "ReactJS Frontend" component and
     * speechexpressbackend folder is for the "ExpressJS Backend" component

-2. Prepare and run the Speech service Express.js backend
+2. **Prepare and run the Speech service Express.js backend**
     -	Go to speechexpressbacked directory and run `npm install` to install dependencies.
     -	Update the “.env” file with your Azure Speech service key and Azure region.
-Region value examples: “eastus2”, “westus”
+Azure Region value examples: “eastus2”, “westus”
-    -	Start Speech service backend app by running ‘npm start’
+    -	Start Speech service backend app by running `‘npm start’`
     -	If you are running this locally then try accessing below URLs from browser to verify that the backend component is working as expected
         *	`http://localhost:8080/api/sayhello`
         *	`http://localhost:8080/api/get-speech-token`
     -	If you have deployed speechexpressbacked app to Azure App Service (as per instructions below) then you can verify using URLs from browser as below:
         *	`https://<<your backend Azure App service name>>/api/sayhello`
         *	`https://<<your backend Azure App service name>>/api/get-speech-token`
-3. Prepare and run the Speech client React.js frontend
+3.	**Prepare and run the Speech client React.js frontend**
     +	Go to speechreactfrontend directory and run `npm install` to install dependencies.
     +	Update “package.json” as following.
 Set value of “proxy” depending on where your Express.js backend is running.
     +	If Express.js backend “speechexpressbacked” running on local machine then use `"proxy": "http://localhost:8080"`
     +	If Express.js backend “speechexpressbacked”running on Azure.
-Use "proxy": https://<<your backend Azure App service name>>.azurewebsites.net
+Use `"proxy": https://<<your backend Azure App service name>>.azurewebsites.net`
     +	Open a browser and go to `http://localhost:3000` to access the app.
 Click on the microphone icon on the web page and start talking.
 You should see transcription displayed on the web page in real-time (an example shown below).

     <img src="common/images/sampleoutputrealtimetranscription.PNG " align="center" />

     +	If you have also deployed the frontend ReactJS to Azure App Service then use the deployed app service URL which you can find on Azure portal for your App Service.
-Example: https://myspeechreactfrontend.azurewebsites.net
+Example: `https://myspeechreactfrontend.azurewebsites.net`

 ## Deploying sample code to Azure App Service
 You can deploy your Node.js app using VS Code and the Azure App Service extension.
-Follow instructions [Deploy using Azure App Service] (https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?pivots=platform-linux#deploy-to-azure) that explains how to deploy any node app to Azure App Service.
+Follow instructions [Deploy using Azure App Service]:https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?pivots=platform-linux#deploy-to-azure that explains how to deploy any node app to Azure App Service.

 * To deploy **speechexpressbacked** to Azure App Service, select the “speechexpressbacked” as the root folder when prompted in the VS code.
 - Validate that your ExpressJS backend is successfully deployed by trying to access one of the two APIs hosted by your backend